 Terms and definitions are fundamental parts of documents; therefore, it is necessary to standardize their use.

 - Identifies harmonization issues as early as possible in the consensus process.

-- Fully implements the protocol for use of terms and definitions that recognizes ISO terms as the preferred terms and identifies terms from other sources and applies them as appropriate.
+- Fully implements the protocol for use of terms and definitions that recognizes International Organization for Standardization (ISO) terms as the preferred terms and identifies terms from other sources and applies them as appropriate.

-- Maintains an up-to-date database of nomenclature and definitions used in CLSI, ISO, and CEN standards, and ensures access to the database by committee participants.
+- Maintains an up-to-date database of nomenclature and definitions used in CLSI, ISO, and European Committee for Standardization standards, and ensures access to the database by committee participants.

 - Is proactive in educating volunteers, committees, and constituents on the importance of harmonization.

-- All staff and CLSI volunteers are responsible for implementation of the harmonization policy.
+- Staff and volunteers are responsible for implementation of the harmonization policy.

 What are the differences between the Consensus Council, Expert Panels, and document development groups?

 See the differences here.

 Yes, CLSI is accredited by the American National Standards Institute.